-The ED is implemented in high-speed logic, and is connected to the transceiver cable.
-It performs the following physical layer functions.
+The ED is implemented in high-speed logic.
+The ED performs the following physical layer functions.

 - 1. Encodes the serial transmit data stream from the EPP. - 2.
 Transmits the Manchester-encoded data to the transceiver. - 3.
 Decodes Manchester-encoded data received from the transceiver. - 4.
 Sends the serial received data stream to the EPP. - 5.
 Signals the EPP when it receives collision detect from the transceiver. - 6.
 Performs the carrier sense function and signals the EPP when it detects the presence of a carrier from the coaxial cable.